 My favourite dog in the whole world is called Kafka.
 And he is every bit as sensitive as his famous Czech namesake.
 My dearest friend (let’s call her J) had an excellent theory about him.
 She believes his sensitivity (let’s call it that) gets in the way of his basic canine instincts: thus he suffers like no dog I’ve ever met.
 He is easily made happy, like all dogs, but there is a constant conflict gnawing away at him which we humans would conceptualise with a few modal verbs: could, should, must, might.

 Kafka the dog is a tribute to nature at its best: striving, on some primitive level, to battle his instincts.
-In Kafka’s case, I am sure it was because he was the runt of the litter and he was forced into submissive and deferential behaviour.
+In Kafka’s case, I am sure it is because he was the runt of the litter and he was forced into submissive and deferential behaviour.
 But still, it heartens me to see a dog do battle, for whatever reason, with its nature.
 I find Kafka’s heartrending groans and heartfelt sighs infinitely more touching than the hysterical noise that passes for language in so many people.

 You will have noticed that I have nothing to say.
 Save the planet.
 By all means.
 Race towards a dystopian future.
 Go for it.
 The same old stories will go on, regurgitated like the pappy boletuses birds feed their screaming young.
 Good versus evil.
 Right versus wrong.
 Left versus right.
 Now versus then.
 Us versus them.